Introduction: The Foamboard Octant

 Step 1: Materials

-- 2 Foamboard 5 mm thick, large enough to mount a A3 size page
+- 2 Foamboards large enough to mount an A3 sized page

-- 2 mirrors rectangular 50 mm x 20 mm x 3mm thick.
+- 2 glass mirrors rectangular 50 mm x 20 mm x 3mm thick.
 Found in glass shops, cut from scrap.

-- Lego plastic shaft and two nuts (see below)
+- Lego plastic shaft and two plastic nuts (see photos)

-- 2 shallow Lego bricks with axis holes ( to be embedded on the foam as axis)
+- 2 shallow Lego bricks with axis holes (to the axis assembly)

 - more Lego bricks for mounting mirrors and filter (see below)